Tuition Hacks: Top Online Colleges and Universities

 - Visual Arts

-Liberty can be a particularly good option for students who are interested in divinity given the religious heritage of the school.
+Liberty can be a particularly good option for students who are interested in divinity, given its religious heritage.
 Overall, Liberty is a strong online college option for students who seek a religious bent to their studies.

 As far as costs and financial aid, Liberty has a great tool that allows students and families to estimate the cost of attendance based on the intended major.